The Newfoundland and Labrador Teachers’ Association Code of Ethics

 (iii) A teacher keeps teaching as objective as possible in discussing with the class the controversial matters whether political, religious or racial.

-(v) A teacher does not accept pay for tutoring his/her own pupils in the subject in which that teacher gives classroom instruction.
+(v) A teacher does not accept pay for tutoring their own pupils in the subject in which that teacher gives classroom instruction.

-(vi) A teacher accepts that the intellectual, moral, physical and social welfare of his/her pupils is the chief aim and end of education.
+(vi) A teacher accepts that the intellectual, moral, physical and social welfare of their pupils is the chief aim and end of education.

-(vii) A teacher recognizes that a privileged relationship exists between the teacher and his/her pupils and shall never exploit this relationship.
+(vii) A teacher recognizes that a privileged relationship exists between the teacher and their pupils and shall never exploit this relationship.

 (viii) A teacher who has reason to suspect that a child has suffered, or is suffering, from abuse that may have been caused or permitted by any person shall forthright report the suspected abuse to the appropriate authorities.
 [This section applies notwithstanding section (ii) under Teacher-Colleagues.]